lucasdotvin/mypay/README.md

     composer install --ignore-platform-reqs
 ```

-After that, use the Laravel sail to activate the containers:
+After that, use the Laravel sail to activate the containers and generate an application key:

 ```
 ./vendor/bin/sail up -d
+./vendor/bin/sail artisan key:generate
 ```

 In the end, you should run the migrations and fill the database with mandatory data: